OpenBCI/Documentation/docs/06Software/02 - Compatible Third Party Software/06-BioEra.md

+---
+id: BioEra
-# BioEra
+title: BioEra
+---

 From the BioEra homepage: BioEra is a visual designer useful for analyzing signals in real time.
 It can be used with any device with ability to stream data to a computer.

 BioEra is used to create a design visually.
 A design represents data flow from input (e.g. biofeedback device) to output (e.g. visual or sound feedback).
 The flow can be customized with hundreds built-in objects (elements).
 For example an amplitude of alpha brainwaves can be filtered from input EEG signal, it can then trigger a MIDI, video or a computer task at a certain threshold level.

 ## Setting Up Your Environment